vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

   }
 ```

-Notice also how we are invoking the `LineItem` and `AddLineItem` components, which are not implemented yet.
+Notice also how we are invoking the `LineItem` and `AddLineItem` components, that we have not yet implemented.
 Let's take care of that.

 ### AddLineItem component

 Let's start with the `AddLineItem` component.
 In the `Invoice` component, we have defined that the `AddLineItem` component should emit an `add` event whenever a line item is added.
-Let's see how it looks like in code:
+This is the component definition:

 ```vue
 // src/components/AddLineItem.vue